NEWBIENOOB-0/SSPMDSE/Computer Graphics/Readme.md

 # Index

-1. To write a C program to draw a line using DDAAlgorithm.
+1. To write a C program to draw a line using DDA Algorithm.

 3. WAP to implement Bresenham’s Line Drawing Algorithm.
 4. WAP to implement 2D Translation